umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### How do I know if my site is still using a Latch certificate?

-To check whether your site is still using Latch follow this simple guide:
+To check whether your site is still using Latch follow this guide:

 1. Open your website URL.
 2. Select the "lock" icon to the left of the URL in the address bar in your browser.